Azure pricing can be confusing...

 - Example: A Windows Server licensing with 16 Cores covered with Software Assurance could run either two virtual machines with up to 8 cores or one virtual machine with up to 16 cores.

-Fundamentally, SQL Server Hybrid Use Benefit works in a similar way to the Windows Server benefit.
+Fundamentally, Azure Hybrid Benefit for SQL Server works in a similar way to the Windows Server benefit.
 Existing licensing still needs active Software Assurance; however, SQL does not have the long-term dual usage rights like Windows Server Datacenter edition.
 With SQL, Microsoft does allow customers to use licenses both on premises and in the Cloud for up to 180 days to facilitate migration.
 The cool part is that you can use both benefits – Windows Server and SQL Server - at the same time; thus, saving additional monies.For Azure SQL Database:

 - If you have Standard edition per core licenses with active Software Assurance, you can get 1 vCore in the General Purpose service tier for every 1 license core you own on-premises.